Tissue shape from cell-scale active tensions

 \subsection{From a non-planar triangulation to a Riemann surface}

-Given conformal factors/pressures $\lambda_i$ which solve Eq.~\eqref{eq:yamabe_discrete}, we can embed the conformally deformed tension triangulation $\uptau_{ij}^\mathrm{C}$ in the plane, i.e., find tension vertices $\tvec_i^\mathrm{C}$ with $\uptau_{ij}^\mathrm{C} = |\tvec_i^\mathrm{C}-\tvec_j^\mathrm{C}|$.
-This way, even non-flat triangulations can be embedded in the plane, albeit with conformal distortion.
-Then, the physical cell tiling is constructed as the corresponding MWPT.
+While the MWPT construction presented above systematically yields all force-balanced cell tessellations, it requires the auxiliary seed points $\tvec_i^\mathrm{PC}$, which do not have a direct physical significance.
+In the following, we present an alternative picture that is physically more transparent, albeit mathematically less rigorous.
+In short, we will generalize the logic of planar tension triangulations (Secs.~\ref{sec:constant_pressure} and~\ref{sec:conformal}) by constructing non-planar Voronoi and power diagrams \emph{in the curved space defined by a non-planar triangulation} first and only then map into the plane.

-This procedure can be given an alternative interpretation, which makes the role of the isogonal potential more transparent.
-As noted above, a triangulation, specified by edge lengths $\uptau_{ij}$ and the adjacency graph, defines a Riemannian surface.
-This statement is particularly obvious if the triangulation is flat, but it holds more generally.
-A manifold is defined by a set of local coordinate charts and transition functions between them~\cite{Lee2012}.
-In a triangulation, each quadrilateral $ikjl$ (i.e., pair of adjacent triangles) can be isometrically embedded in the plane, flattening the ``hinge'' between them~\cite{Crane2025}.
+Our starting point is the interpretation of the triangulation, specified via the edge lengths $\uptau_{ij}$, as a Riemann surface.
+For a planar triangulation, this surface is trivially (a subset of) the Euclidean plane.
+More generally, a manifold is defined by a set of local coordinate charts and transition functions between them~\cite{Lee2012}.
+In a triangulation, each quadrilateral $ikjl$ (i.e., pair of adjacent triangles $ijk$ and $ijl$) can be isometrically embedded in the plane by flattening the ``hinge'' $ij$~\cite{Crane2025}.
 This defines the charts.
-Within each, the metric is Euclidean.
-The transition maps are defined by two overlapping quadrilaterals and are linear.
-Even though the triangulation looks ``kinked'' when drawn in 3D, intrinsically, it defines a smooth Riemannian manifold (Except at the vertices, which can form cone singularities.
-These singularities pose no problem since they are ``isolated'', and can be removed by local smoothing).
+Within each chart, the metric is Euclidean.
+The transition maps defined on pairs of overlapping quadrilaterals are linear.
+Even though the triangulation appears ``kinked'' when drawn in 3D, intrinsically, it defines a smooth Riemannian manifold.
+(Except at the vertices, which can form cone singularities.
+These singularities pose no problem since they are ``isolated'', and can be removed by local smoothing.)
 Overall, this procedure explains how the tension triangulation defines the tension manifold and metric used in the continuum theory.